 Medicare allows for 22 visits in a calendar year for Comprehensive Behavioral Therapy for Weight Management.
 You may take advantage of your Medicare benefit in our group settings with no additional monthly fee.
 Your only cost will be the cost of meal replacement products.

 How is the Weight Management at The Group similar to the program at surrounding hospitals/clinics?

 Weight Management at The Group is proud to have the most comprehensive weight management program in the Quad Cities.
 We have a team of professionals here focused entirely on helping you reach your health goals.
-You will have weekly one-on-one appointments with a physician or Nurse Practitioner, Health Coach, Personal Trainer and Nutritionist throughout the program.
+You will have weekly one-on-one appointments with a physician or Nurse Practitioner, Health Coach and Personal Trainer throughout the program.
 We offer Free, value-added educational groups twice weekly as well.
 When you make a commitment to join our program, we commit to meeting you half-way and walking this difficult journey with you.
 Weight loss is complicated.
 We make it simple.